sharktacos/OpenColorIO-configs/docs/Resolve.md

 ![pic](img/Resolve11.png)

-However, while everyone is happy with these ACES Input Transforms, a lot of colorists (DITs) are not as happy with the ACES Output Transform which they find has too much of a "look" on it.
+However, while everyone is happy with these ACES Input Transforms, a lot of colorists are not as happy with the ACES Output Transform which they find has too much of a "look" on it.
 They would prefer a more *neutral* starting point to begin their grading work from.
 That's the motivation for the [Look Transforms](tonemap.md) of this config.
 Here's a side by side comparison of the ACES Output Transform and the **Neutral Look** transform.
 You can read more details about these Look Transforms [here](tonemap.md).

 ![pic](img/Resolve12.png)